What do you get when you cross the unassuming and good-natured slide-in campaign with impossibly powerful display rules?

 You can also use OptinMonster’s sitewide embed code.
 Grab this by clicking on a button in the campaign builder.
 Install the code by following this guide, or give it to your web developer for installation.

-You can also embed your new marketing campaign with campaign-specific embed code, or use a shareable MonsterLink.
+You can also embed your new marketing campaign with the campaign-specific embed code, or use a shareable MonsterLink.

 If you enjoyed these tips on maximizing conversions from scroll triggered boxes, check out our guide on how to create a popup coupon that boosts sales.